ygma/CityAutocomplete/README.md

 - IDE

-This is developed in Intellij and java 8, but it is supported to be run by any java IDE.
+This is developed in Intellij and java 8, but it is supposed to be run by any java IDE.
 (But I enabled lombok, sometimes it's a bit difficult to configure it in a IDE. )

 All the unit tests are under `RestfulApi` module.